Decay estimates for Beam equations with potentials in dimension three: Introduction and main results

 \end{itemize} \end{theorem}

+\begin{remark} Some further remarks on Theorem \ref{thm-main-results-resonance} are given as follows: \begin{itemize} \item[(i)] We notice that the decay assumption of potential $V$ mainly depends on the asymptotic expansion of Theorem \ref{thm-main-inver-M} at zero threshold, and may be not optimal even for the regular case.
+In general since the dimension is less than or equal to the order of $H$, we guess that decay rate $\beta>4$ is expected at best in the regular case for bounded potentials (even local singularity can be allowed, e.g. $\langle x\rangle ^\beta V\in L^p$ for some $1\le p<\infty$), cf. \cite{MY2021} for sharp Hardy potentials.
+On the other hand, if dimension is larger than the order of $H$, certain smoothness of potential must be required, e.g. refer to \cite{EG21} and \cite{EGG23} for $L^p$ bounds of wave operators.
+0.2cm

-\begin{remark} Some remarks on Theorem \ref{thm-main-results-resonance} are given as follows: \begin{itemize} \item[(i)]As shown in Theorem \ref{thm-main-results-resonance} above, if zero is the first kind resonance, then the decay estimates of solution operators $\cos(t\sqrt{H})$ and $\frac{\sin(t\sqrt{H})}{\sqrt{H}}$ are identical with regular case, excerpt for requiring faster decaying rate of potentials $V$.
+\item[(ii)]As shown in Theorem \ref{thm-main-results-resonance} above, if zero is a first-kind resonance, then the decay estimates of the solution operators $\cos(t\sqrt{H})$ and $\frac{\sin(t\sqrt{H})}{\sqrt{H}}$ are the same as in the regular case, except that a faster decay rate for potentials $V$ is required.
+In addition, we note that the time decay rates of solution operators $\cos(t\sqrt{H})$ and $\frac{\sin(t\sqrt{H})}{\sqrt{H}}$ are always optimal for high energy part, see Theorem \ref{thm-high-1} below.
+0.2cm

-\item[(ii)]The second and third kind resonance destroy the time decay rates of solution operators.
-In particular, the $L^1$-$L^\infty $ estimates of solution operator $\frac{\sin(t\sqrt{H})}{\sqrt{H}}$ becomes much worse and even leads to a positive growth $O(|t|^{\frac{1} {2}})$ as time $t$ goes to infinite if zero is the second or third resonance.
+\item[(iii)]The existence of second and third-kind zero resonances have altered time decay rates of the two solution operators.
+In particular, the $L^1$-$L^\infty $ estimate of $\frac{\sin(t\sqrt{H})}{\sqrt{H}}$ becomes worse and even show a positive growth as $O(|t|^{\frac{1} {2}})$ for time $t$ goes to infinite if zero is a second or third-kind resonance.
+Moreover, by using Remark \ref{remark-Thm1}(ii), \eqref{main-results-secondkind2} and \eqref{main-results-secondkind3}, it follows by interpolation that for $1\le p\le 2$,

-\item[(iii)]In addition, we note that the time decay rates of solution operators $\cos(t\sqrt{H})$ and $\frac{\sin(t\sqrt{H})}{\sqrt{H}}$ are optimal in high energy case when zero is a resonance of $H$, see Theorem \ref{thm-high-1} below. \end{itemize} \end{remark}
+Comparing with the estimate \eqref{Lp-estimate}, we see that the decay bound $O( |t|^{-(\frac{1}{p}-\frac{1}{2})})$ is not optimal for all $1\le p< 2$ if zero is a second or third-kind resonance of $H$.
+However, in a recent work \cite{MWY_ArXiv23_2}, the optimal bound $O( |t|^{-3(\frac{1}{p}-\frac{1}{2})})$ can be obtained for $3/2<p\le 2$ (but not for $1\le p <3/2$) by the wave operator method as zero is a second or third-kind resonance.
+Hence the presences of strongly zero resonance indeed bring the essential obstacle to optimal decay for $p=1$. \end{itemize} \end{remark}